 Read Before You Sign

-Many landlords will require you to sign a lease for a specific length of time.
-Before you sign the lease, read the document carefully.
-Make certain the following items are correct on the lease:
+Leases are usually signed for a set period of time.
+Before you sign a lease, read it carefully.
+Make sure the following items are correct on the lease:

 Consider the Following Before Renting